apache/predictionio/docs/manual/install/index.md

 ## Installing PredictionIO Server

-PredictionIO runs on JVM, so it runs on most platforms.
-Choose your platform
+PredictionIO runs on a Java virtual machine, so it runs on most platforms.
-below:
+Choose your platform below:

 [//]: # (* Deploying PredictionIO on Amazon Web Services)
 * [Installing PredictionIO on Linux](install-linux.html)